xdong05/xdong05.github.io/_pages/home.md

 </p>

 <p>
   Our research centers on the theory of pattern formation in diverse ecosystems shaped by ecological feedbacks.
-Current projects include:
+Current study systems include:
 </p>

 <div style="padding-left: 1.5em;">